sungsik-kong/SymbolicQuartetNetworkCoal.jl/README.md

 ## Input and output
   - **Input**: A network topology (with four or more taxa) written in extended Newick format, with or without parameters specified.
-  - **Output**: Numerical or symbolic formulas to compute the quartet concordance factors under the network multispecies coalescent for each quartet topology extracted from the input network.
+  - **Output**: Numerical or symbolic formulas to compute the quartet concordance factors (CFs) under the network multispecies coalescent for each quartet topology extracted from the input network.

 ## Main functions
 ### Full parametrized topology with random values